Legacy AxCrypt 1.x

 -lLicenseStart the license manager dialog.

 -b tagBatch idDefine a tag, or batch id, to be used with subsequent pass phrases.
 These pass phrases will only be used when the same tag is specified in future calls to AxCrypt.
 The batch id is a decimal non-zero positive 32-bit signed integer.
 Odd values are reserved for internal use.
-If no -b option is given, saved pass phrases are 'global'.
+If no -b option is given, saved pass phrases are "global".
 All tagged pass phrases are saved until cleared with -t.

 -fToggle Fast modeWill modify certain operations to execute fast, rather than safe and/or secure.
 There is no guaranteed effect.
 Initially off.